 The success of any investment activity is affected by multiple factors including national and international political or economic conditions and general market conditions which may affect the volatility of financial markets and interest rates.
 Success is also affected by the extent and timing of investor participation in the markets.
-Future events may impact investments in unforeseen ways.
 Unexpected volatility or illiquidity in the markets could cause clients to incur losses.
 Politics, recession, inflation, employment levels, trade policies, international events, war, natural disasters, pandemics and other unforeseen events can also have a significant impact upon the prices of securities.